 - Only the winter semester

 - Orientation events:

 - at the begin of your studies orientation events are offered

 This study program will invite you to explore literature of all major world regions.
-The extraordinary variety of European and non-European philologies at the University of Goettingen allows for a global study of literature.
-You will read prominent works of world’s literature and examine their temporal, spatial and cultural associations.
-This course is perfect for the applicants who would like to turn their interest in literature into their profession or whose career goal requires broad cultural knowledge.
+The extraordinary variety of European and non-European philologies at the University of Göttingen allows for a global study of literature.
+You will read prominent works of literatures of the world and examine their temporal, spatial and cultural allocations.
+The degree program is aimed at applicants who want to turn their interest in literature into their profession or whose career goal requires broad cultural knowledge.

-You will explore the European and the global interconnections of literature and learn how literary styles and periods have spread beyond the boundaries of their origins.
-You will understand how texts allude to and authors learn from each other.
-You will marvel over the literary richness of our world and investigate the cultures that are its creators.
-The interpretation of such literary devices as metaphor, narrative perspective or rhyme, among others, will clarify for you how the literature functions.
-You will learn about the specific possibilities of such genres as prose, lyric or dramatic verse and gain the ability to evaluate the qualities of literary works.
-While working with literary texts you will study and apply journalistic and scientific methods of analysis, which should help you prepare for a subsequent course of study or a professional career.
+You will explore the European and the global interconnections of literature, recognizing how literary styles and periods have spread across borders.
+You will understand how texts allude to each other and how authors learn from each other.
+You will discover the literary richness of our world and investigate the cultures from which they originate.
+By evaluating literary techniques such as metaphor, rhyme or narrative perspective for interpretation, you will become aware of how literature works.
+You will study the specific possibilities of genres such as prose, lyric or drama.
+The program enables you to assess the qualities of literature.
+While working with literary texts you will learn and apply journalistic and scientific methods of analysis, which should help you prepare for a subsequent course of study or a professional career.

 You are required to present proof of proficiency in 3 languages at the start of the study program.

 The level of language understanding in either German or English should be no less than C1 (advanced) of the Common European Framework of Reference for Languages (CEFR) and B2 (upper intermediate) respectively.
 At variance with the standard terms of admission, you may enroll in this course with a B2 (DHS-1) language proficiency level if German is not your first language.